fbpx

 Graph of top universities who can monetize

-A*Star of Singapore, the lead public research agency to foster scientific research, for example, has patents with unrealized potential.
+A*Star of Singapore, the lead public research agency to foster scientific research, has patents with unrealized potential.
 I found relevant info about A*Star from this article: The Hidden Gems in Singapore’s A*Star

-This means patent portfolios of many universities are an underutilized asset (stats below) eating dust sitting in a corner.
+This means that many universities’ patent portfolios are an underutilized asset (stats below), eating dust sitting in a corner.
 This is because either the universities are not monetizing their patents or they are not monetizing their patents the right way.

 Also Read: Top Universities Researching in the Nano Photovoltaic Cell